netcloth/docs/docs/en/software/how-to-install.md

 ## The latest version

-The latest internal beta version is v1.0.8
+The latest  testnet version is testnet-v1.0.0

 ## Server configuration